 Witches' brooms are a common sight in autumn landscapes, but there is one variety that you will want to watch out for.

-Witches' brooms are a symptom of plant disease or tissue damage, most commonly affecting woody plants, such as trees.
+Strange growths that look like witches' brooms are a symptom of plant disease or tissue damage, most commonly affecting woody plants, such as trees.

 Symptoms of witches' broom

 Witches' broom is easy to recognize.
 Where there is normally a single twig or stem, a clustered riot of shoots emerge, pointing in every direction.
 Stems may be twisted, discolored, or dwarfed.
 From a distance, it may look like a squirrel's nest, or an area of especially dense foliage.
 Closer inspection reveals a distinct deformity.